Utz Brands: Modern era

 During the late 1980s, sales of Utz pretzels grew by 20 percent annually; by 1991, pretzel sales composed almost 10 percent of total revenue.
 By the middle of the decade, annual sales of Utz products topped $100 million.
 At that time, the company had a workforce of one thousand employees.

 A 2009 plan to merge Utz with rival Snyder's of Hanover was abandoned after an antitrust inquiry by the U.S. Federal Trade Commission.

 In 2011, Utz Brands acquired Zappe Endeavors and its affiliated entities, which manufacture and market Zapp's, Dirty's, and California Chips brand potato chips.
 This acquisition included Zapp's plants in Louisiana, California, and Pennsylvania, thereby making Utz a national snack food manufacturer overnight.
 Management of Zappe remained in place after the acquisition.

 In 2011, Utz acquired the Wachusett Potato Chip Company in Fitchburg, Massachusetts.
 In 2012, Utz Brands acquired The Bachman Company with Utz buying the intellectual property rights, distribution, and Ephrata manufacturing facility; however, the Bachman family continued to use its Reading and Hyde Park facilities under the name Savor Street Foods Inc. to make private label products and other goods for Utz.
 Utz Brands remained family-operated at that time, with Michael Rice as chairman and his son-in-law Dylan Lissette as chief executive officer.

 In 2016, Utz Brands acquired snack food company Golden Flake.
-In December 2017, Utz acquired Phoenix-based Inventure Foods, Inc. which manufactured specialty food brands including Boulder Canyon Foods (founded in Boulder, Colorado in 1994), TGI Fridays, and Vidalia.
+In December 2017, Utz acquired Phoenix-based Inventure Foods, Inc. which manufactured specialty food brands including Boulder Canyon Foods (founded in Boulder, Colorado, in 1994), TGI Fridays, and Vidalia.

-In October 2019, Utz acquired rival snack food company Snyder of Berlin in Berlin, Pennsylvania (not to be confused with Snyder's of Hanover) from Pinnacle Foods.
+In October 2019, Utz acquired rival snack food company Snyder of Berlin in Berlin, Pennsylvania (not to be confused with Snyder's of Hanover), from Pinnacle Foods.
 In August 2020, Utz became a publicly traded company after combining with Collier Creek Holdings.
 Utz announced in November 2020 that it would acquire Truco Enterprises, manufacturer of On the Border tortilla chips and dips, for $480 million.
 They announced in January 2021 that they would acquire Vitner's for $25 million.
 In May 2021, Utz acquired the supplier Fastida Foods for $41 million.
 In December 2021, Utz acquired R.W.
 Garcia for $56 million.

 In January 2022, Utz acquired the distribution companies Clem Snacks and J&D Snacks.
 In February 2022, Utz bought a manufacturing plant from Evans Foods Group for $38.4 million.
 In April 2023, Utz Brands announced that the Golden Flakes factory in Birmingham, Alabama will cease operations around July 3, 2023.

+In July 2026, Utz Brands agreed to be acquired and taken private by German snack manufacturer Intersnack in a transaction valued at approximately US$2.9 billion.
+Intersnack agreed to pay $14.25 per share for Utz's publicly traded stock, while entities controlled by the founding Rice and Lissette families would retain a 50% stake after the transaction.
+The acquisition was expected to be completed by the end of 2026.